-It can be really daunting to create friendships as an adult.
-When you grow up, it seems like there’s more opportunity to create relationships with your classmates in school, with your coworkers at work, and through various social settings.
-As you grow older and enter different phases of your life though those outlets can shift and look different.
-With my move to Austin from Los Angeles and not knowing too many people in the city, it can be a challenge to create a social foundation – especially if we’re just now coming out of a pandemic!
+It can be really daunting to make friends as an adult.
+As you grow into adulthood, it seems like there’s more opportunity to create relationships with your classmates in school, with your coworkers at work, and through various social settings.
+As you fully step into adulthood and enter different phases of your life though those outlets can shift and look different.
+It can be a challenge to create a social foundation, especially if you are in a different life stage than those around you.

-However, there are definitely places to turn and it’s an opportunity to get creative and stretch yourself to see what possibilities could open up.
-If you are finding yourself in a position where you are in search of new friendships and relationships as an adult, here are a few approaches that have helped me, that I hope help you.
+There are definitely places to turn to and it’s an opportunity to get creative and stretch yourself to see what possibilities could open up.
+If you are finding yourself in a position where you are in search of new friendships and relationships as an adult, here are a few approaches that can help.

-I know that some people have mixed feelings with turning to Facebook but there’s no denying the power in numbers.
+They are called ‘social networks’ for a reason.
+Some people have mixed feelings when turning to Facebook or other social media platform but there’s no denying the power in numbers.
 Start searching for Facebook groups in your city or around your interests.
-There are several I found in the Austin area specifically for women in wellness, entrepreneurs, and so many other interest groups.
-There is definitely a group already formed that is out there for you and if it’s not formed, you can create it yourself!
-Chances are someone else out there is in search of it.
+Chances are high that at this stage there is already a group formed that is out there for you and if it’s not formed, you can create it yourself!

-I recently went to a few meetups that I located through Eventbrite.
-You can also turn to sites like Meetup.
-In my experience I’ve not had great luck with Meetup but I know people who have attended and created really successful meetups through that site!
-Sites like Eventbrite are not only for ticketed “events” like it once was.
+There are events nearly every day in many cities which can be found through platforms like Eventbrite.
+In Sites like Eventbrite are not only for ticketed “events” like it once was.
 Now it is for anything and everything which desires a group of people to connect.

 There are so many ways you can start to volunteer in your local area.
 Find a cause or organization that speaks most to you in your area and volunteer in person to not only meet new people but to also do some good in your community as well.

-I’ve turned more toward at home workouts but if you enjoy exercising at a gym, you can turn to your local gym or even boutique fitness studios.
-Create consistency in your workout regimen and schedule and chances are you may begin to see some of the same people – who can also become your accountability partners!
+Create consistency in your workout regimen and schedule and chances are you may begin to see some of the same people – who can also become your accountability partners in your health lifestyle.

 Ask your existing friends or people you know (and like) if they know of anyone they could introduce you to.
 This can often times be the best way to meet people because there’s a built in trust in connecting with others that likely have a similar energy.
 Birds of a feather…

-No matter where you turn to to create these friendships remember the following tips in case you feel discouraged by the process!
+No matter where you turn to to make friends as an adult remember the following tips in case you feel discouraged by the process!